Ancient Vessels

 An unusual feature of the USS Langley carrier was the provision for a carrier pigeon house on the stern.
 Pigeons had been carried aboard seaplanes for message transport since World War I, and were to be carried on aircraft operated from Langley.
 The pigeons were trained at the Norfolk Naval Shipyard while Langley was undergoing conversion.
 As long as the pigeons were released a few at a time for exercise, they returned to the ship; but when the whole flock was released while Langley was anchored off Tangier Island, the pigeons flew south and roosted in the cranes of the Norfolk shipyard.
 The pigeons never went to sea again and the former pigeon house became the executive officer's quarters.

 During World War II, On Feb.
-27, 1942, USS Langley was rendezvousing with destroyers USS Whipple and USS Edsall off the coast of Indonesia.
+27, 1942, USS Langley was rendezvousing with two destroyers off the coast of Indonesia.
 At about noon she was attacked by nine Japanese dive bombers.
-She survived the first two strikes owing to her skipper's skill at hard rudder turns, and avoided two bomb waves.
-But on the third, she took five hits, and her engine room quickly flooded.
+Langley survived the first two strikes owing to her skipper's skill at hard rudder turns and avoided two bomb waves.
+But on the third, she took five hits.
 At about 13:30, Cmdr.
 McConnell gave the order to abandon ship.
-Langley’s crew then watched from the decks of Whipple and Edsall as the US destroyers fired shells and torpedoes into her so she wouldn’t fall into enemy hands.
+Langley’s crew then watched from the destroyer decks as they fired shells and torpedoes into her so she wouldn’t fall into enemy hands.

 USS Langley model

-This primarily wood USS Langley model comes two sizes:
+We build this primarily wood USS Langley model in two sizes:

 45" long x 10" tall x 7" wide (1/144 scale) $5,970.
 The photos are of this model.
 It comes with Vought VE-7F, Aeromarine 39-B, and Curtiss TS-1.
 Shipping and insurance in the contiguous USA included.
 Other places: $500 flat rate.